2020 Update: Understanding the ISO Quality Policy

 Strategic Direction: maintain and expand market share and offer new, innovative products

 Taking these baseline factors into considerations XYZ Products crafted the following quality management statement.

-“XYZ Products is committed to manufacturing cutting edge products of extremely high quality to our existing and growing customer base in an accurate and timely manner.
+“XYZ Products is committed to manufacturing cutting edge products of an extremely high quality to our existing and growing customer base in an accurate and timely manner.
 We satisfy all customer and ISO 9001:2015 requirements and continually improve our processes to enhance customer satisfaction and loyalty.”

 Review again the company’s purpose, context, and strategic direction.
 Can you draw the parallels to the quality policy?